tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

   2. The boards are not appropriate (are bent).
   3. The boards moved too much while calibrating.
   4. The lidar detections were not very good.
 Try collecting detections in areas where there is more resolution.
+  5. Check the rviz whether there are some outliers.